 - 1. Assemble the overall run in shorter sections.
 Then join the sections together in the trench.
-It is important to monitor these connections to ensure that the spiraling is being corrected. - During assembly in place, leaving the bolts loose until all of the plates have been assembled permits additional adjustment to prevent spiraling. - 3.
+It is important to monitor these connections to ensure that the spiraling is being corrected. - 2.
+During assembly in place, leaving the bolts loose until all of the plates have been assembled permits additional adjustment to prevent spiraling. - 3.
 Providing enough 10 foot plates to allow a return to a straight circumferential joint, if required, every 100'.
 The straight circumferential joint is used when spiraling reaches one half a bolt spacing (4.8").
 Then rotate the structure back one circumferential bolt hole.
 This will limit the spiral to within approximately 5" from the centerline.

-Rotation to another circumferential hole may not be possible with pipe-arches, ellipses and other non-round shapes.
+The above procedure is usually suitable only for round structures.
+Rotation to another circumferential hole normally may not be possible with ellipses and other non-round shapes.

 When spiraling occurs with such shapes, return to straight circumferential seams for a series of rings until the structure is back online.
 Drilling or reaming the circumferential bolt holes should permit a rotation of about 1" per each circumferential seams.